Skip to main content

 kubewarden-defaults kubewarden/kubewarden-defaults

-This leads to the creation of the default instance of PolicyServer:
+This creates the default instance of PolicyServer:

 kubectl get policyservers.policies.kubewarden.io